 And, while students are encouraged to pursue topics of their own individual interests, they are also invited to work on the professional projects of our faculty as well.
 These projects do not offer any stipend; however, the Department will support the equipment needs of the project as much as possible with departmental funds.
 Students should seek out a faculty mentor if they are interested in pursuing such an opportunity.

 Finally, the capstone of the physics major is a comprehensive laboratory project.
 Every physics major is required to do a senior research project, and if a student wishes to expand this project additional work can be done as an independent study.

 For a more comprehensive list of the wide array of research our majors do, check out our "At A Glance" page - and read the abstracts of our seniors' projects.

-For a list of some of the equipment available to our UNDERGRADUATE students, click here.
+Also, check out our list of some of the equipment available to our UNDERGRADUATE students